The Consumers Guide to Internet Speed

 When computers send information over the internet, that information is in bits or bytes.
 The bits or bytes take time to reach their destination.
 That time is measured in seconds.
 So internet speeds are measured by identifying how many bits or bytes are transferred in one second, hence bits per second, or bytes per second.

 Most internet speeds are expressed in Mbps.
-Upload speeds and slower download speeds are sometimes measured in Kbps.
-However, over the past decade, top-end internet speeds have increase, and the fastest internet is now often measured in Gbps.
+Upload speeds and very slow download speeds are sometimes measured in Kbps.
+However, over the past decade, top-end internet speeds have increased, and the fastest internet speeds are now often measured in Gbps.

 While “bandwidth” and “internet speed” are often used interchangeably, they actually refer to two different aspects of internet service.
 Internet speed is the measure of how fast information is transferred, while bandwidth refers to the capacity of an individual internet connection.
 So if your internet connection has a bandwidth of 5 Mbps, your speed would only be that fast if it’s operating at full capacity.

-The term “broadband” has largely been replaced by “high speed,” but this carries the same false-equivalency as referring to “bandwidth” as “internet speed”.
+The term “broadband” has largely been replaced by “high-speed internet,” but this carries the same false-equivalency as referring to “bandwidth” as “internet speed.”